AlbertoCuadra/FVM1D/README.md

 ## FVM 1D
-Educational GUI for learning the differences between a different set of finite volume methods (linear and non-linear) for 1D.
+Educational graphical user interface (GUI) to learn the differences between a different set of finite volume methods (linear and non-linear).
 Developed in Matlab R2018a.

 ## Preview